MALVERN HOUSE SAFEGUARDING & CHILD PROTECTION POLICY

 4.11 PEER ON PEER ABUSE

-1. Sexual violence and sexual harassment can occur between two children of any age and sex.
+Sexual violence and sexual harassment can occur between two children of any age and sex.
 It can also occur through a group of children sexually assaulting or sexually harassing a single child or group of children.
-Through application of our Safeguarding policy, procedures and related training, Malvern House seeks to making clear that sexual violence and sexual harassment is not acceptable, will never be tolerated and is not an inevitable part of growing up; We do this by not tolerating or dismissing sexual violence or sexual harassment as “banter”, “part of growing up”, “just having a laugh” or “boys being boys”.
+Through the application of our Safeguarding policy, procedures, and related training, Malvern House seeks to make clear that sexual violence and sexual harassment is not acceptable, will never be tolerated, and is not an inevitable part of growing up; we do this by not tolerating or dismissing sexual violence or sexual harassment as “banter,” “part of growing up,” “just having a laugh,” or “boys being boys.”

 These challenging behaviours are potentially criminal in nature and include (but are not limited to):

-Physical acts such as grabbing bottoms, breasts and genitalia, flicking bras and lifting up skirts – interfering with someone’s clothing, deliberately brushing against someone, displaying pictures, photos or drawings of a sexual nature and any unwanted conduct of a sexual nature (sexual harassment) that can occur online and offline.
+Physical acts such as grabbing bottoms, breasts, and genitalia; flicking bras; lifting up skirts; interfering with someone’s clothing; deliberately brushing against someone; displaying pictures, photos, or drawings of a sexual nature; and any unwanted conduct of a sexual nature (sexual harassment) that can occur online and offline.

 It is the duty of all staff and adults with contact through the school to under 18s not to ignore concerns and allegations.
 Adults who are not Malvern House staff members should contact the Principal.